st3v3nmw/fanaka/your-cv.rst

 Always in reverse order, most recent at the top.
 Include dates and places, and name the role.

 **This space is precious**, so use it well.
 Don't waste it stating the obvious.
-If you were working as a backend engineer, it's completely useless to note that you "wrote backend" (what else would you expect a backend engineer to do?).
+If you were working as a backend engineer, it's completely useless to note that you "wrote backend code" (what else would you expect a backend engineer to do?).

 .. _your-cv-show-value:

+What you need to do here is :ref:`show the value you brought <vurt:interviewing-rules-demonstrate-value>` - what *you* contributed.
+For example:

+    Created automated test cases to address several long-standing fragilities, that helped resolve them once and for all

+    Rewrote all the tutorials for the product; we saw a 20% drop in common new-user support requests as result

+They keep showing what you did, and what value you brought in your work.

-What you need to do here is :ref:`show the value you brought <vurt:interviewing-rules-demonstrate-value>` -what *you* contributed.
-Or mention one-off things; even if they weren't part of the main story, they show what kind of person you will be:
+You can also mention one-off things; even if they weren't part of the main story, they show what kind of person you are:

     Awarded "Developer of the Month" for completing a complex refactor of our Postgres database code